splunk/splunk-connect-for-ethereum/examples/docker-compose-basic/README.md

-# Basic example
+# Basic example running ethlogger using docker-compose

 This is a simple example showing how to run ethlogger in docker-compose alongside a Splunk Enterprise container.

-Ethlogger configuration is provided in the form of environment variables in [docker-compose.yaml](./docker-compose.yaml#L25).
+Ethlogger configuration is provided in the form of [environment variables](../../docs/cli.md#environment-variables) in [docker-compose.yaml](./docker-compose.yaml#L25).

 ## Run